-752.53.
-Property covered by a general power of appointment that is, or has become, presently exercisable is subject to the claims of creditors of the donee or of his estate and to the expenses of the administration of his estate.
+1390.3.
+Property subject to a general power of appointment that is, or has become, presently exercisable is subject to the claims of creditors of the donee or of his estate and to the expenses of the administration of his estate to the same extent that it would be subject to such claims if the property were owned by him.
 It is immaterial that the power originally was exercisable only by will.
-It is also immaterial that the donee has, or has not, exercised or purported to exercise the power, except that creditors of the donee with claims arising after the inter vivos exercise of the power may not reach the appointed assets if the assets are appointed to someone other than the donee or his creditors.
+It is also immaterial that the power has not been exercised.

 Comment.
+Section 1390.3 states the rule with respect to the availability of property subject to a general power to satisfy the debts of the donee.
 One of the most unsatisfactory aspects of the common law of powers of appointment is the rule governing the rights of creditors of the donee.
-Under the common law doctrine of "equitable assets," creditors of the donee could reach the appointive assets only when a general power of appointment had been exercised in favor of a creditor or volunteer.
-Restatement of Property §§ 327, 329-330 (1940).
+Under the common law doctrine of "equitable assets," creditors of the donee could reach the appointive assets only when a general testamentary power of appointment had been exercised in favor of a creditor or volunteer (Restatement of Property § 329) or when an inter vivos exercise of a power resulted in a fraud on creditors (Restatement of Property § 330).
+Property covered by an unexercised power of appointment could not be subjected to claims.
+Restatement of Property § 327 (1940).
+These rules apparently constitute present California law.
+See Estate of Masson, 142 Cal.
+App.2d 510, 298 P.2d 619 (1956).

 The common law rule is not logical.
 The rights of creditors should depend upon the existence of the power, rather than upon its exercise.

 Modern legislation confirms the desirability of permitting creditors of a donee to reach any appointive assets which the donee can appropriate to himself for the satisfaction of their claims.
-See N. Y. Estates, Powers and Trust Law § 10-7.2 (1967); Wis.
-Stats.
-Ann. § 232.17(1) (Supp.
-1967); Mich.
-Stats.
+See Mich.
+Stat.
 Ann. § 26.155(113)(Supp.
 1968); Minn.
-Stats.
+Stat.
 Ann. § 502.70 (Supp.
+1967); N. Y. Estates, Powers and Trust Iaw § 10-7.2 (1967); Wis.
+Stat.
+Ann. § 232.17(1) (Supp.
 1967).